sephii/taxi/README.rst

     * -hh:mm (will use the previous line as start time)
     * hh:mm can also be replaced by hhmm

 description is the description of the entry.
+If you put a question mark as description, the entry will also be ignored.

 Start/stop usage
 ================